-An extrasolar planet, or exoplanet, is a planet in orbit around a star other than the Sun.
+An exoplanet, or extrasolar planet, is a planet in orbit around a star other than the Sun.
 More than 3,000 exoplanets have been confirmed.
 Until recently, the great majority of exoplanets detected (see exoplanets, detection), with the exception of the pulsar planets, had small orbital radii and masses similar to or greater than that of Jupiter.
 This apparent bias arose simply because high-mass objects in compact orbits produce comparatively large effects on their host stars which put them within reach of the methods, and the sensitivity of those methods, currently available.
 However, over the past two or three years, more and more planets of lower mass – down to just a few times the mass of Earth – have been found.

 The existence of giant planets in sub-Mercurian orbits (see epistellar jovians) and in highly elongated orbits (see eccentric jovians) has come as a surprise and forced theorists to revise their understanding of how young planetary systems evolve (see planetary systems, formation).
 The challenge now is to develop more sensitive techniques capable of finding Earth-class planets, especially those in orbit within the habitable zones of their host stars.
 These are potentially the most important worlds in the search for life, although, as in the case of Europa and Callisto, large moons of giant planets may also prove to be biologically interesting.